 The Executive Director/CEO is authorized to file and execute a grant application on behalf of the Transit Authority of River City with the U.S. Department of Transportation to fund the projects listed above.

-ADOPTED THIS 26TH DAY OF OCTOBER 2021 •
+John Launius, Chair of the Board of Directors ADOPTED THIS 26TH DAY OF OCTOBER 2021